fnordoglargh/BoardGameLeague/ABOUT.md

 ### New Functionality

 * Added game types Win/Loose and Ranks (including nicer column headings in the result table).
+* Added ELO calculation for single games and game families.
 ### Bug Fixes

 * If you decide to change the properties of a game in the middle of entering a result, the results tab will reload the game to reflect the changes.